12 Facts About the South American Bushmaster

 Black-headed bushmaster. © Wikimedia Commons User: Goodshort / CC BY-SA 3.0

-Once upon a time, the bushmaster family was powerful and had many noble strands.
-Its subspecies include the rare black-headed bushmaster in Costa Rica, and the Central American bushmaster which took over to the north.
-These snakes have extra dark scales, including the namesake black head, and climb to 1600 meters in altitude instead of just 1000 metres.
+Once upon a time, the South American bushmaster had an even more colossal empire than it does today.
+Its subspecies included the rare-black-headed bushmaster in Costa Rica, and the more widespread Central American bushmasters further north.
+These versions have additional dark scales, including the namesake black head, and climb to 1600 metres in altitude instead of just 1000 metres.

 Central American Bushmaster Lachesis stenophrys